-You should ideally not have more than 5 to 10% of your portfolio in any one single stock.
+Ideally, you should not have more than 5 to 10% of your portfolio in any single stock.
 This means at least 10 to 20 stocks in your investment.
 You can, of course, diversify a lot more, as you will see in our section of diversification later in the article.

 When managing your stock, you need to ensure you are using a zero commission broker.
 This means you will be able to buy or sell your stocks without incurring any trading fees.

 In our review of the best online US brokers, Firstrade was a clear winner, not only for free stock trading but also for the service and the number of commission-free ETFs you can invest in.
 Read the Firstrade Review for further details.